Finland's Nokia closes maps unit sale to German car makers

-HELSINKI, Dec 4 (Reuters) - Finland’s Nokia on Friday said it had completed the sale of its navigation business HERE to German car makers BMW, Audi and Mercedes.
+HELSINKI (Reuters) - Finland’s Nokia (NOKIA.HE) on Friday said it had completed the sale of its navigation business HERE to German car makers BMW (BMWG.DE), Audi (VOWG_p.DE) and Mercedes (DAIGn.DE).

 Nokia said its net proceeds from the deal would be around 2.55 billion euros ($2.78 billion), in line with its original estimate.
 The deal was initially estimated to close in the first quarter of 2016.

-Nokia last year sold its once-dominant mobile phone business to Microsoft, and following the maps deal, it is left with its mainstay telecom network equipment business and patents.
+Nokia last year sold its once-dominant mobile phone business to Microsoft (MSFT.O), and following the maps deal, it is left with its mainstay telecom network equipment business and patents.

-Earlier this week, the company’s shareholders approved an all-share acquisition of network rival Alcatel-Lucent for 15.6 billion euros, expected to close early next year. ($1 = 0.9171 euros) (Reporting by Jussi Rosendahl.
-Editing by Jane Merriman)
+Earlier this week, the company’s shareholders approved an all-share acquisition of network rival Alcatel-Lucent ALUA.PA for 15.6 billion euros, expected to close early next year. ($1 = 0.9171 euros)